J-Weeks/game-of-gits-2/a-sad-tail.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to being, and let me assure you he will DEFINITELY NOT DIE!

+But alas!
+Joffrey had an identical twin also named Joffrey.
+He was even more evil.
+Just a total loser.